-On the 14th August a Hanoverian military tribunal summoned von Hacke to a court martial to be held in Brussels, though this did not open until 14th October.
+On the 14th August a Hanoverian military tribunal summoned von Hacke to a court martial to be held in Brussels, though this did not, in the event, open until 14th October.
 The charge against von Hacke was that he had repeatedly disobeyed verbal orders given to him by senior officers and had disgracefully led his regiment out of the battle and as far as Brussels.
 In his defence, von Hacke mentioned the lack of forage for the horses, the weakening of the regiment as a result of casualties and its general unsteadiness and confusion during the battle.
 The court rejected these arguments as simply untrue or as an unjust means of shifting responsibility to his fellow officers and men.

 As a result of the court martial, von Hacke was cashiered and degraded and Major von Meltzing was reprimanded for not having done enough to prevent the situation from escalating into an ignominious retreat.
 The verdict was published on the 14th October 1815 and formally announced in January 1816.
 Interestingly, the regiment as a unit was not formally charged with anything in the trial but was shortly afterwards disbanded, though (equally interestingly) not before the regiment had been granted the battle-honour “Waterloo” by the Prince Regent in March 1816.
-Von Hacke later went as a German Legion settler to South Africa, where he served in the local forces and was again reprimanded for insubordination!
+Von Hacke later went as a German Legion settler to South Africa, where he served in the local forces and was again reprimanded for his insubordination!
 He died there in 1858.